vporton/carbon-flow/README.md

 I will use the word _theft_ to denote both malignant generation of tokens and generating too big number fo tokens by mistake.

-TODO: Implement and test.
+TODO: Test.

-Any authority or issuer can be disabled (TODO: explain the difference between being disabled as an authority and as an issuer).
+Any authority token or issuer token can be disabled (remark: functions used to disable an authority token and an issuer token are different).

 Anyone upward in the tree can disable any of its descendants.